makyo/writing/content/work/sawtooth/every-angel-is-terrifying/every-angel-is-terrifying.md

 I walk east under some other authority's direction.
 I am not in control of my body anymore.
 I am not in control of my thoughts.

 I have no thoughts.
-Emotions swell, rage, and die within, ceaselessly and directionlessly.

 I have no thoughts.
+Emotions well up, rage, and die within, ceaselessly and directionlessly.

-I ride the swell of emotions from one to the next, surfing along, feeling that I, too, will rage and die.
+I have no thoughts.
+I ride my emotions from one swell to the next, surfing along, feeling that I, too, will rage and die.

 I have no thoughts.